Furnishing Tips for Historic Homes in St. Louis

 St. Louis is home to dozens of historic houses -- from the Thomas Sappington House to the famous Field House.
 Some historic homes in St. Louis have been converted into museums, galleries and boutique hotels.
 However, others remain in the hands -- and hearts -- of private homeowners.
-While beautiful and rich with centuries of history, such homes can be difficult to stage and even more difficult to sell.
-Many buyers will admire the unique charm of a historic home.
-On the other hand, some potential buyers might assume that it is incompatible with his or her lifestyle.
-Most 19th century homes have had a slew of owners, a fact that delights some potential buyers and concerns others.
+While beautiful and rich with centuries of history, such homes can be difficult to furnish.
 However, an older home is not necessarily a poorly built one.
-In her article “10 Things Nobody Tells You about Buying an Older Home” for MyMove, Shelley Little explains.
+Shelley Little explains.
 She writes that “the custom, hand-crafted qualities of an older home usually mean long-lasting value."
 They might also offer "a durable structure that one cannot find nowadays.”
 Furthermore, new homes are often built in undeveloped neighborhoods.
 Older homes are often found on “tree-lined streets” in “quaint neighborhoods” with tons of established appeal.
-When planning to sell your historic St. Louis home, placing special focus on proper staging is key.
-Staging the home properly will help weed out non serious buyers.
-Home staging can also capture the hearts of those who could really love your home for years.
-Follow below for our five staging tips for historic homes in St. Louis.

 Types of Historic Homes in St. Louis, Missouri